 The Cherokee Nation is committed to providing quality child care for children and families.
 The Child Development Center’s provide needed services to allow parents of young children to attend school and/or work.

 The mission of the Child Development Center’s is to provide a high quality early childhood program in a safe and nurturing environment that promotes each child’s individual development while being responsive to the family’s needs.
-Our philosophy is closely modeled on precepts developed the National Association for the Education of Young Children (NAEYC), which means our program meets higher standards for staff/child ratio, child group size, classroom environment, curriculum and staff training/qualifications.
+Our philosophy is closely modeled on precepts developed by the National Association for the Education of Young Children (NAEYC), which means our program meets higher standards for staff/child ratio, child group size, classroom environment, curriculum and staff training/qualifications.

 For more information about services or enrollment contact: